zio/zio/docs/datatypes/contextual/index.md

 ### Building Dependency Graph

-Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of our application. `ZServiceBuilder` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph by composing dependencies horizontally and vertically.
-More information about how to compose dependencies is on the [ZServiceBuilder](zservicebuilder.md) page.
+Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of our application. `ZServiceBuilder` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph by composing service builders horizontally and vertically.
+More information about how to compose service builders is on the [ZServiceBuilder](zservicebuilder.md) page.

 ### Dependency Propagation